The Stellas

 The Stellas were a married Canadian country music duo from Whitby, Ontario.
 They finished in fourth place on the second season of the CMT series Can You Duet in 2009.
 Their self-titled debut album was released by EMI Music Canada in September 2011.
 The first single was a cover of the Fairground Attraction's song "Perfect".
 In July 2014, the duo released "Gravy", which doubles as the first single off their second album.
 An Irish rock and roll showband by the same name was active in the sixties releasing a single covering Wooly Bully and "Fortune Teller".

 Personal life

-Brad and MaryLynne met when they were age 20.
+Brad and MaryLynne Penhalemet when they were age 20.
 The married couple has been together for sixteen years playing in bands and writing country pop music.

 Brad played bass in rock bands for years, but was drawn to writing country.
 MaryLynne had never written songs until she met Brad.
 She grew up one of eight kids, which her late father supported as a musician (he was once a member of The Platters).

 MaryLynne and Brad both performed in cover bands and hosted a weekly open mic where they eventually became a musical duo.
 The couple also opened a 15,000-square-foot music school, The Music Scene, which included a stage and auditorium.

 Brad and MaryLynne have two daughters, Lennon and Maisy, who are known for their roles on the ABC show Nashville.